mui/material-ui/docs/data/material/design-resources/connect/connect.md

 ### Theme tokens

-For example, say you've changed the primary main color in light mode as well as the border-radius value.
+For example, if you've changed the primary main color in light mode as well as the border-radius value, you would add the code to your theme as shown below:
-This is how your code should be inserted into your theme:

 ```js
 const theme = extendTheme({